-That’s our term for people who’re having bad luck… picture a puppy outside on your doorstep, whimpering, soaking wet, cold, and looking up at you for help.
-It’s always seemed to us that “wet puppy people” could sense my wife’s concern for other people’s wellbeing and would somehow find her.
+That’s our term for people who’re having bad luck.
+Picture a puppy on your doorstep, whimpering, soaking wet, cold, and looking up at you for help.
+It’s always seemed to us that “wet puppy people” could sense my wife’s concern for other people’s wellbeing and somehow find her.

 She managed to get his destination address from him and away they drove.
 He revealed that he’d been in Canada less than ten days and that he was staying with friends, about a half-hour drive in the opposite direction, towards the eastern edge of the city.